Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 }

-And lastly, we need to make some changes to PUN2_PlayerSync script from the Multiplayer tutorial:
+We also need to make some changes to the PUN2_PlayerSync script from the Multiplayer tutorial:

 //Player is local